Shot in the Dark PC Review: Simplicity at its Finest

-Everyone has some kind of experience with side-scrolling shooters.
+Everyone has some experience with side-scrolling shooters.
 Maybe you’re an OG, and you remember putting the Konami Code into Contra because it’s ridiculously hard.
-But I guarantee you’ve never played side scroller like Shot in the Dark, and its imperative that you do.
+But I guarantee you’ve never played side scroller like Shot in the Dark, and it’s imperative that you do.

 You play as the Lone Bandit out to collect a bounty.
 You are displayed in white clothes with a red bandana, and the man with the bounty on his head is in black clothes.
 Seems simple enough.
 Explaining why he wants revenge wasn’t the aim of the game.
 Even so, making it clear we want revenge was.
 And with revenge as cheap as $10, I’m buying!

 “Shot in the Dark is simple to the point of elegance.”